Alex Livingston

-Alex Livingston is a Canadian poker player.
+Alex Livingston (born 1987) is a Canadian poker player.
 In 2019, he placed third in the World Series of Poker Main Event, earning $4 million.
 He finished 13th at the Main Event in 2013.
 Livingston was raised in Halifax, Nova Scotia.
 He is also a chess player and studied economics at Tufts University.
-Livingston won his second bracelet at the 2024 WSOP in the $3,000 Pot-Limit Omaha 6-Handed event.
+Livingston won his maiden bracelet in a $1,500 Seven Card Stud tournament at the 2022 WSOP and then won his second bracelet at the 2024 WSOP in the $3,000 Pot-Limit Omaha 6-Handed event.
+He is a coach at the poker training sites PokerCoaching.com and Mixed Minds.

 As of 2024, his total live tournament winnings exceed $8,500,000.